Our Therapist Directory

 Megan Kyle

-My approach to therapy: My work blends talk therapy with nervous system and mind-body awareness.
-Many of the people I work with are insightful and self-aware, but still feel anxious, overwhelmed, or stuck.
-We focus on gently understanding the patterns your body learned to cope with stress and helping you feel calmer and more grounded from the inside out.
+My approach to therapy: My work blends talk therapy with your nervous system and mind-body awareness.
+Many of the people I work with are insightful and self-aware but still feel anxious, overwhelmed, burned out, or stuck.
+Together we focus on understanding the patterns your body learned to cope with stress and helping you feel calmer, more grounded, and more connected to yourself.

 • Online Only